flightphp/docs/content/en/about.md

 Simple enough right?
 [Learn more about Flight!](learn)

-## Skeleton App
+## Quick Start
 There is an example app that can help you get started with the Flight Framework.
 Go to [flightphp/skeleton](https://github.com/flightphp/skeleton) for instructions on how to get started!
+You can also visit the [examples](examples) page for inspiration on some of the things you can do with Flight.

 # Community